1chovek/optik-warehouse/README.md

 some of the code its not used bc of requirement changes during the development

-not the best thing to use in your shop. here only for the code as an example
+here only for the code as an example